Hopvine15/Temperature-Converter/README.md

 2. **Core Logic Implementation:** Temperature conversion logic in `utils/temperature.ts`.
 3. **UI Development:** React components for input, toggle, and display, styled with IBM Carbon Design System.
 4. **Error Handling:** Basic validation for user input.

+### Why This Implementation?
+The decision to use Vite and TypeScript was driven by the need for a fast development environment and strong type-checking to reduce runtime errors.
+React was chosen for its component-based architecture, which made it easier to build and maintain the UI.
+The IBM Carbon Design System ensured that the app adhered to IBM's design principles.

 ---